 Streamlining Credentialing and Privileging for Critical Care Medicine Practices in Washington

-What is Credentialing and Privileging?
+What are Credentialing and Privileging?

 Unique Challenges in Washington